open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 Wow that is quite some code 🙈 and it does not really look like the code written 😱

-what happens? in a typical webpack & babel setup your code gets compiled down to es5 in order to be able to run the code also on older browser like IE11.
+What happened? in a typical webpack & babel setup your code gets compiled down to es5 in order to be able to run the code also on older browser like IE11.

 However, you may ask how often do I actually run my app in an older browser?